rodrigoaraujo01/SeriesTracker/README.md

 It takes a html fetch action to get each episode synopsis, so for long running series, the fetching process might take a while.
-To avoid synopsis fetching, it's only necessary to comment line 107.
+To avoid synopsis fetching, it's only necessary to set SYNOPSIS to False.